 How to give employees the help they need

-The growing awareness of mental health problems in the workplace means that they are being openly discussed more often.
-Of course, you aren't expected to single-handedly solve their issues, but having a conversation with them can be an important first step towards them getting better.
+The growing awareness of mental health problems in the workplace means that they’re being openly discussed more often.
+Of course, you aren't expected to single-handedly solve employees’ issues, but having a conversation can be an important first step towards helping them get better.

-The impact they can have on a person's physical health and work means it's important that managers have a good working relationship with employees.
-This makes it easier for issues to be flagged up while they are still minor and you can work with them to ensure they get whatever help they need.
+The impact mental health problems can have on a person's physical wellbeing and capacity to work means it's important that managers have a good working relationship with employees.
+This makes it easier for issues to be flagged up while they’re still minor, allowing you to work with them to ensure they get the help they need.